 You may also need to complete registration with the Oklahoma Secretary of State at sos.ok.gov.

 File your beer and wine license application with the Oklahoma City city clerk or licensing department.
-Many Oklahoma municipalities now accept online applications.
+Many Oklahoma municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $210–$2800 (typical range for Oklahoma City).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 4-8 weeks in Oklahoma City.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Beer and Wine License holders in Oklahoma are required to carry proper business insurance.
 Compare quotes from top providers.